seankwarren/Django-React-jwt-authentication/README.md

 }
 ```

+With this approach, we ensure that the user is logged out and redirected to the login page only when the access token has expired, and not while waiting for a response to an updateToken request.

 # User Permissions - control access to user-specific data
-We can make it  more clear how data is seperated between users by extending the default django ```User``` model, with a Profile model with a one-to-one relationship.
-This profile will contain private information like first and last name, and email.
-Then we will display each user their own profile information when on the home page.
+To control access to user-specific data, we need to extend the default Django ```User``` model by adding a ```Profile``` model with a one-to-one relationship.
+The ```Profile``` model will contain private information such as first name, last name, and email.
+We will display each user their own profile information when on the home page.

 ## Setting up user-specific data in django
-To start we need to return to the backend and add the model:
+To start we need to return to the backend and add the ```Profile``` model to the ```models.py``` file:

 ```models.py```
 ```python